NXT UK Tag Team Championship: Belt design

 The championship belts were unveiled by WWE Chief Operating Officer and NXT head Triple H and NXT UK General Manager Johnny Saint on the 14 October 2018 tapings of NXT UK in Plymouth.
 The center plate of the championship belts was modeled on the NXT UK logo, which itself took inspiration from the United Kingdom's royal coat of arms, featuring a lion and a horse (instead of the traditional unicorn) with a vertical NXT logo between them; the animals were gold while the logo was silver (the WWE logo was affixed at the center of the X).
 Above and below the logo were two halves of the globe which were colored blue.
 A banner above the upper globe read "UK Tag Team" while a banner below the lower globe read "Champions".
 A gold ornamented border with red jewels circled the center plate.
 Gold and black divider bars with red jewels at each end separated the center plate from the belt's two side plates.
 In what became a prominent feature of WWE's championship belts, the side plates featured removable center sections that could be replaced with the reigning champion's logo; the default side plates featured the WWE logo on a blue globe.
 The plates were on a black leather strap.

 Reigns

-Over the championship's four-year history, there were seven reigns between seven teams composed of 14 individual champions and one vacancy.
+Over the championship's four year history, there were seven reigns between seven teams composed of 14 individual champions and one vacancy.
 James Drake and Zack Gibson were the inaugural champions.
-Gallus (Mark Coffey and Wolfgang) had the longest reign, lasting 506 days; Flash Morgan Webster and Mark Andrews had the shortest reign at 34 days; Brooks Jensen and Josh Briggs are recognized as the final champions.
+Gallus (Mark Coffey and Wolfgang) had the longest reign, which WWE recognizes as lasting 497 days (beginning 17 October 2019 and ending 25 February 2021); the actual length of their reign is undeterminable as the real date they lost the title is unknown.
+Flash Morgan Webster and Mark Andrews had the shortest reign at 34 days; however, WWE recognizes their reign as lasting 47 days due to tape delay, and as such, recognize that Ashton Smith and Oliver Carter had the shortest reign at 20 days also due to tape delay (although Smith and Carter's reign actually lasted 62 days).
+Brooks Jensen and Josh Briggs are recognized as the final champions.
 The oldest champion was Trent Seven, winning the title at 40 years old, while the youngest was Jensen, winning it at 20.